netfoundry/minimal-mistakes/docs/_pages/v2/guide-cli.md

 ## Grammar

 The CLI expects options and sub-commands.
-The options must precede the sub-command.
+The general options must precede the sub-command.
 The default sub-command is `login`.
-Sub-commands also expect options which must follow the sub-command.
+Sub-commands also expect their own options which must follow the sub-command.
 The sub-commands are generally verbs that act upon an object.
 For example: `edit endpoint` or `list endpoints`.
+If providing options and positional params to a sub-command the options must come first and the positionals last.
+Resource types and query params are examples of positional params.

 ```bash
 nfctl GENERAL_OPTIONS SUB_COMMAND RESOURCE_TYPE SUB_OPTIONS